Slight increase in Scotland's employment rate

 - Published

-The number of people in work in Scotland rose slightly during the summer, according to the latest figures.
+The number of people in work in Scotland rose slightly during the summer as job vacancies hit a record high, according to official figures.

-The Office for National Statistics said 74.1% of people aged between 16 and 64 were in employment between May and June 2021, a 0.2% increase on the previous quarter.
+The Office for National Statistics said 74.1% of people aged 16-64 were in employment between May and June, a 0.2% increase on the previous quarter.

+Across the UK, there was an employment rate of 75.2% and vacancies rose above one million for the first time.

 Scotland's unemployment rate was 4.3% - a 0.1% drop on the previous quarter.